 Like every owner, you will one day exit your business, voluntarily or involuntarily.
 On that day, you will want to attain certain business and personal objectives: The first (and usually prerequisite to all others) is financial security.

 Believe it or not, most owners do absolutely nothing to consciously plan and systematically move toward the all-important goal of financial security.
-Anecdotally, the four most common excuses owners use to justify delaying and eventually ignoring Exit Planning are as follows:
+Anecdotally, the four most common excuses owners use to justify delaying and eventually ignoring Succession Planning are as follows:

 - The business isn’t worth enough to meet my financial needs.
 When it is, I’ll think about leaving.